OT in Maternal Health

 Up to 80% of moms experience normal "baby blues” which may last up to two weeks postpartum and includes anxiety, difficulty sleeping, and mood swings.

-Perinatal Mood and Anxiety Disorders (PMADs) are the #1 complication in childbirth affecting 1 in 7 mothers and 1 in 10 fathers during baby's first year.
+Maternal Mental Health Disorders are the #1 complication in childbirth affecting 1 in 7 mothers and 1 in 10 fathers during baby's first year.
 Sleep deprivation, feeling overwhelmed and anxiety about caring for a newborn may impact a parent’s ability to adjust to their new role.

 HOW DO OCCUPATIONAL THERAPISTS (OTs) HELP DURING PREGNANCY AND POSTPARTUM?